joshgerdes/jekyll-uno/_posts/2022-03-16-azure-optimisation-engine.md

 ##### Setup Azure AD-based recommendations by granting permissions to Managed Identity.

-Azure Optimization Engine, has the ability to do recommendations based on Azure Active Directory roles and permissions, but in order to do that, the System Assigned Identity of the Azure Optimization Engine account needs to be given 'Global Reader' rights.
+Azure Optimization Engine, has the ability to do recommendations based on Microsoft Entra ID roles and permissions, but in order to do that, the System Assigned Identity of the Azure Optimization Engine account needs to be given 'Global Reader' rights.
 As part of the deployment, you may have gotten the following error:

 _Cannot bind argument to parameter 'DirectoryRoleId' because it is an empty string._